 This is one of the few "dicot" plants that has leaves with parallel veins.
 Usually, that characteristic belongs only to the monocots, a large class of plants that includes grasses, lilies, orchids, iris and so on.
-Dicots, on the other hand, usually have leaf veins that spread out, like those of a maple leaf.
+Dicots, on the other hand, usually have leaf veins that spread out, like those of maple or bay leaves.

 This plantain and the rest of the plantain family are unrelated to the tropical banana-like plantains.
 Those fruits are in their own family and are more closely related to ginger and cardamom.
 English plantain has more in common with mints and lilacs.